 Where you place your bar, stations, entertainment, and other activities will determine your guests’ flow.

-If you can do 2 bars on both ends instead of just one bar, this will help with crowd control and avoid lineups.
+If you can do 2 bars on both ends instead of just one bar will help with crowd control and avoid lineups.

 If you have entertainment and/or other performers coming, consider elevating them on a stage or platform.
 This way, everyone can get a better view of them.